JoseRoca/WinFBX/docs/File Management/CMemStream Class.md

 # CADOStream Class

 An alternative to work with memory streams is to use the ADO stream object.
-To avoid confussons, the documentation for **CAdoStream** has been adapted to remove references to its use with URLs and ADO Record objects.
+To avoid confussions, the documentation for **CAdoStream** has been adapted to remove references to its use with URLs and ADO Record objects.

 With the methods and properties of a **Stream** object, you can do the following: